ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/other-past-owners.md

 {{% fig "mills-home/138-329" "800" /%}}

-This shows the first mention of the Mills family.
-This confirms that Edward and Amanda never occupied this home themselves.
+This deed contains the first mention of the Mills family, living in the home "as tenants" prior to owning it, at least by June 1891, and possibly earlier.
+It seems most likely that Edward and Amanda never occupied the home themselves.

 [Edward Lounsbery](https://www.findagrave.com/memorial/89338793/edward-lounsbery) (11 Oct 1833 to 27 Nov 1904) was a tanner and currier, a Civil War veteran and a founding member of the David Ireland Post #158 in Brookton.
 Edward was also a member of the Independent Order of Good Templars in Brookton.